wso2/docs-apk/en/docs/create-api/create-and-attach-api-policies/interceptors/interceptors-overview.md

 </table>

 You can define interceptors on an API level (per API) and at resource level.
 How to do these are explained below in detail.
 If a request/response interceptor is on an API level and a resource level, interceptors properties are combined using proirity order defined in the following order.
 You can define properties under `default` and/or `override` section in API level `APIPolicy` and/or resource level `APIPolicy`.
-Those values are combined using the priority order defined as below.
-Priority descreses towards the bottom of the table.
+These values are combined using the priority order defined below, with priority decreasing towards the bottom of the table.

 <table>
 <tbody>